-A friend and I were discussing this the other day as we often use many of these phrases but do not know their origin.
+A friend and I were discussing this the other day as we often use many of these common phrases but do not know their origin.
 Writers and literature throughout the ages have had a great effect on the language we use today.
 Words have power.

 Many ways to skin a cat

 This weird phrase was first found recorded in 1840 by Seba Smith an American humorist and writer in The money diggers.
 Why anyone would want to commit felicide is beyond me, those were strange times!

 Kicking the bucket

 One of the many thought origins is that people would commit suicide by standing on a bucket with a noose around their necks.
 Then kicking the bucket away.
-Another thought comes from the original Latin meaning of the word bucket was where animals were slaughtered.
+Another thought that comes from the original Latin meaning of the word bucket was where animals were slaughtered.

 Rule of thumb

 It was said to be English law used to allow a man to beat his wife with a stick as long is it was no longer than his thumb! but there is debate as to if this was an actual law or not.
 In 1685 James Durham, an English puritan printed Heaven Upon Earth where he wrote: “many professed Christians are like to foolish builders, who build by guess, and by the rule of thumb, (as we use to speak) and not by Square and Rule.”

 Bring home the bacon

 In 1104 a couple so impressed the Prior of Little Dunmow with their service and devotion that he gave them a slice of bacon.
 This became a standing tradition in Essex.
 Later in America Joe Gans, a lightweight boxer was sent a telegram from his mother to “bring home the bacon”

 Break the ice

 In the 17th century, ice breaker ships would go ahead to forge the path, made a common phrase in Samuel Butler’s Hudibras, in 1678